VatsaDev/nanoChatGPT/README.md

 <br /><br /><br />
-Anyone Who can contribute to the repo, please do so, any and all contributions are welcome, simply add a little to `input.txt` and expand our dataset would be amazing.
+Anyone Who can contribute to the repo, please do so, any and all contributions are welcome, simply add a little to the dataset and expand it dataset would be amazing.

 #### citations
 ```